AXELXDEV/AXEL_VC_PLAYER/README.md

 [![GenerateString](https://img.shields.io/badge/repl.it-generateString-yellowgreen)](https://t.me/TELETHON_PYROGRAM_STRINGBOT) ``Pyrogram``

-# The owner would not be responsible for any kind of bans due to the bot...
+# The owner would not be responsible for any kind of bans due to the bot.

 ### Local Deploy 👿